dominicschaff/music_remote/README.md

 Music Remote
 ============

-Simple Music remote for use in cars
+Simple Music remote for use in cars.

 Some Information First:
 -----------------------